What is self-control?

 - People with high self-control have better grades.
 This is probably due to the fact that people with poor self-control are likely to procrastinate on tasks, which can lead to poorer performance and lower grades.

 - They show fewer impulse control problems such as binge eating or alcohol abuse.

 - They show better psychological adjustment, including somatization, obsessive-compulsive patterns, depression, anxiety, hostile anger, phobic anxiety, paranoid ideation, and psychoticism.These people also show greater self-acceptance or self-esteem.

 - They report more guilt and less shame than others.
 Guilt has recently been associated with beneficial outcomes, whereas shame has been associated with more destructive, divisive outcomes, the authors note.

 - High self-control is linked to better interpersonal relationships, i.e. better family cohesion and less family conflict.
 More specifically, it is linked to secure attachment styles, better perspective-taking (empathy), and less personal distress.
 In addition, people with high self-control report better emotional responses (less anger/better anger management).

-Unwanted eating behaviours can be inhibited by training self-control.
-A study by Houben & Jansen (2011) shows that training to inhibit food-related responses (i.e., self-control) can help people gain control over eating behaviour and decrease food intake (chocolate consumption).
+Unwanted eating behaviors can be inhibited by training self-control.
+A study by Houben & Jansen (2011) shows that training to inhibit food-related responses (i.e., self-control) can help people gain control over eating behavior and decrease food intake (chocolate consumption).

 Research has also shown that drinking behavior can be inhibited by training self-control.
 In a study by Houben and colleagues (2011), participants who repeatedly inhibited responding to alcohol cues (i.e., self-control) showed both increased negative automatic associations with alcohol-related stimuli and reduced alcohol intake.